sashasyedin/twelfthlane.net/_posts/2017-11-21-the-quantum-threat-it-may-be-time-to-sound-the-alarm.md

 ---
-title: "The quantum threat: it may be time to sound the alarm"
+title: "The Quantum Threat: It May Be Time To Sound the Alarm"
 layout: post
 subtitle: Quantum Computers
 category: Technology